chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 you've completed on your own or as a part of a team.
 It should meet these
 criteria:

-- It must coorespond to the requirements of the tier you've selected
+- It must correspond to the requirements of the tier you've selected
 - It should be original work (not copied from someone else, including a tutorial)
 - If created as part of a team you should be a major contributor to the project
-- It have been developed within the last 12 months, or have a significant number of commits made by you within the last year.
+- It has been developed within the last 12 months, or has a significant number of commits made by you within the last year.

 ### 3. If you don't have a project ready